xFutte/futte-newspaper/README.md

 # qb-newspaper

-This standalone resource will add a newspaper functionality to your beautiful QBCore FiveM server.
+This standalone resource will add a newspaper functionality to your beautiful QBCore FiveM server and is still in active development.

 This resource supports: